An Ounce Of Prevention

 So now that we know what factors contribute to disease, we can understand why the dentist may make certain recommendations or modifications to our routine.

-In our next installment, Dr. Montes will discuss some specific recommendations to address each of these three factors.
+In our next installment, our staff will discuss some specific recommendations to address each of these three factors.

 Image used under creative commons license – commercial use (10/29/2014) Worldizen (Flickr)